Vietnam in August - Weather, Events and Festivals, Best Places To Visit

 Source

-Nha Trang is located in Central Vietnam and is great to visit in August to enjoy various water sports at Monkey Island, Hon Tre Island and have relaxing hours at Thap Ba Hot Spring.
-You can spend a couple of hours at Hon Ba Mountain, and worship in aesthetically pleasing Long Son Pagoda (White Buddha Pagoda) and Panogark Tower.
-There is Tri Nguyen Aquarium, Vinpearl Waterpark for kids to enjoy.
-Roam at night in Nha Trang Night Market to buy food or clothes, you can get gifts, souvenirs, hand embroidered items from street shops.
+Nha Trang is located in Central Vietnam and is great to visit in August to enjoy various water sports at Monkey Island Hon Tre Island and have relaxing hours at Thap Ba Hot Spring.
+You can spend a couple of hours at Hon Ba Mountain and worship in aesthetically pleasing Long Son Pagoda (White Buddha Pagoda) and Panogark Tower.
+There is the Tri Nguyen Aquarium and Vinpearl Waterpark for kids to enjoy.
+Roam at night in Nha Trang Night Market to buy food or clothes; you can get gifts, souvenirs, and embroidered items from street shops.

 9. Con Dao Islands